Filter Modified Canon 350D

 I take a FLAT frame

-I finally BIAS, DARK and FLAT SUBTRACT my IMAGE
+I finally BIAS, DARK SUBTRACT and FLAT DIVIDE my IMAGE

 This list of actions sounds horrendous but is the same process that I routinely use with my astro-CCD camera.
-In reality, I automate the process by using a stock of BIAS and DARK frames (in true ‘Blue Peter’ style) that I have combined using ‘averaging’ as this has the advantage of removing any ‘extremes’ from the calibration frames.
+In reality, I automate the process by using a stock of BIAS and DARK frames that I have combined using ‘averaging’ as this has the advantage of removing any ‘extremes’ from the calibration frames.
 I take my FLAT frames at the end of the imaging session before I touch the camera as it is important that these are taken with the camera in exactly the same orientation as that used for the image frames themselves.
+On the occasions that I am unable to take FLATS , I use an excellent PhotoShop plugin by Russell Croman called Gradient Exterminator.

 Specification